gencat/participa/docs/HOW_TO_UPGRADE.md

         * ES: "Asamblea" for "Consejo de participación"

       Modified files are:
+#### Temporal fix: format meetings's start_time / end_time in meeting_form.rb map_model method

+Currently, in the file:
+- app/forms/decorators/decidim/meetings/admin/meeting_form_decorator.rb
+we have overrided `def map_model(model)` method to format start_time and end_time fields

+The reason for this, is that a wrong format arrived to from_params method on Rectify form This happened only when after having created a meeting with start_time / end_time, we wanted to edit it and change only one date field, this is only start_time or end_time.
+In that moment, de form date's validation fields threw an error because the other date field was in wrong format, so form_builder wasn't able to assign to form.

+In next versions, this issue will be patched in `decidim/decidim`, so this override could be removed:
+- app/forms/decorators/decidim/meetings/admin/meeting_form_decorator.rb

       * `config/locales/`
         * Copy the locale files from Decidim (decidim-assemblies), and change the string "Assembly" to the correct one